LelilolZH/All-Trashmail-Server/README.md

 # All-Trashmail-Server
-I update this file always, and put in to the array all trashmail server if you have any other trashmail server which are not on this list, please contact me under leviboysaminskij@gmail.com
+In this array bellow I added already over 800 trashmail server, if you have any other trashmail server which are not on this array, please contact me under leviboysaminskij@gmail.com

 # Here the PHP ARRAY: